 Bubbles was extremely popular due to his partnership with Buck.
 They were the first black artists to play in New York’s famed Radio City Music Hall, as part of “The Ziegfeld Follies of 1931”.

-Bubbles is credited with being the first dancer to combine jazz and tap, paving the way for several current jazz-tap ensembles.
+Bubbles was credited with being the first dancer to combine jazz and tap, paving the way for several current jazz-tap ensembles.
 He introduced off-beats, which changed accents, phrasing & tempo.

 Bill Robinson

-Bill Robinson is referred to as the father of tap dance.
-He is most known for his roles in films featuring Shirley Temple, who is a child actress.
+Bill Robinson was referred to as the father of tap dance.
+He was most known for his roles in films featuring Shirley Temple, who was a child actress.

 Bill Robinson featured in 14 movies and 6 Broadway productions during his career, often in leading roles, which was a significant achievement for a black actor at the time.